huberthickman/open-hamclock-backend/README.md

 # open-hamclock-backend
-Open Source HamClock Backend Replacement
+Open Source HamClock Backend Replacement.
 This is a community project and no relation to the creator of HamClock

+# License
+MIT - this is free.
+Not for commercial use

 ## Compile